Phi Delta Theta: Founding

+19th century

 During the early meetings, the Founders wrote The Bond of Phi Delta Theta, which is the fundamental law of the fraternity.
 It has remained unchanged ever since, and it is believed to be the only document of any fraternity of such a nature.
 Morrison designed the shield form of the badge, with the eye as an emblem, while Wilson suggested the scroll with the Greek letters on it.
-The first branch of Phi Delta Theta was founded at Miami University in Oxford, Ohio in 1848.
+The first branch of Phi Delta Theta was founded at Miami University in Oxford, Ohio, in 1848.
 Fearing punishment from the university, the activities of the fraternity were sub rosa for its first three years of existence.
 Phi Delta Theta also took an unusual step, unique among all fraternities, of splitting into two chapters at both Miami and Centre College, so their meetings would be smaller and attract less attention.
 Eventually, as the organization attracted new individuals into their membership including prominent university officials, members began to openly wear their badges indicating their affiliation.